ktmock13/imustbetrippin/src/pages/Joshua-Tree-Sedona-November-2019/index.md

 - https://adventure-head-photos.s3-us-west-2.amazonaws.com/Sedona-November-2019/IMG_3643.jpeg
 ---

-On this road trip, the two of us travel through LA, Phoenix, and eventually Sedona AZ.
+On this road trip, the two of us travel through LA, Palm Springs, JT Natl Park, and eventually Sedona AZ.
 There we explored on our dual-sports and sampled the local offerings.

 - Suzuki DR200
 - Yamaha WR250R